Clustering

 • sort_clusters – If True, sort labels in decreasing order of cluster size.

-• return_membership – If True, return the membership matrix of nodes to each cluster (soft clustering).
+• return_probs – If True, return the probability distribution over clusters (soft clustering).

 • return_aggregate – If True, return the adjacency matrix of the graph between clusters.